Scarface (rapper): Career

-On June 30, 2010, Scarface announced that he was working on a new album entitled The Habit, which would include features from John Legend and Drake, and that it was scheduled for release that fall.
+On June 30, 2010, Scarface announced that he was working on a new album titled The Habit, which would include features from John Legend and Drake, and that it was scheduled for release that fall.
 For one production on the album, Scarface co-hosted a worldwide producer showcase with iStandard from which thousands of producers were considered and after a selection of the top 8, Alex Kresovich was named winner.
 The album would feature a production from Eminem.
 In February 2011, news came that he had been held in jail without bail since September 2010 for failure to pay child support in four different cases.
-As of August 2011, Scarface was released from jail.
-In 2012, Scarface collaborated with Ice Cube on an Insane Clown Posse remix called "Chris Benoit" on The Mighty Death Pop!'s bonus album Mike E. Clark's Extra Pop Emporium.
+He was released from jail in August 2011 and as of 2024, The Habit remains an unreleased album with no announcements made since the arrest.
+Scarface released a separate album titled Deeply Rooted in 2015.

 Media appearances

 Scarface also appeared in the Mike Judge film Idiocracy as a pimp named Upgrayedd.
 Judge also used the Scarface track "No Tears" and Geto Boys tracks "Still" and "Damn It Feels Good to Be a Gangsta" in his 1999 film Office Space.

 He has appeared in the two video games: Def Jam Vendetta and its sequel Def Jam: Fight For NY.

 At the 2015 BET Hip Hop Awards, he received the I Am Hip Hop award.